Jenkins-Serrin type results for the Jang equation

-Properties (\ref{item0}) - (\ref{item8}) can be deduced from the compactness and regularity properties of almost minimizing boundaries, of which graphs of bounded mean curvature are a basic example, along with the geometric Harnack principle (as in Appendix \ref{sec:ige}), which ensures that geometric limits of our graphs are made up of graphical and cylindrical components.
+Properties (\ref{item0}) - (\ref{item8}) can be deduced from the compactness and regularity properties of almost minimizing boundaries along with the geometric Harnack principle (as in Appendix \ref{sec:ige}), which ensures that geometric limits of our graphs are made up of graphical and cylindrical components.
 For limits of minimal graphs, this is the approach of \cite{Massari-Miranda:1984}.
-For the case of geometric limits of solutions of the regularized Jang equation (including the capillarity regularization), this approach has been worked out in detail in \cite{Eichmair:2009-Plateau}, to which we refer the reader for more general statements statements and further references. \\
+For the case of geometric limits of solutions of the regularized Jang equation (including the capillarity regularization), this has been worked out in detail in \cite{Eichmair:2009-Plateau}.
+We refer the reader to \cite{Eichmair:2009-Plateau} for statements of more general results and references. \\

 Property (\ref{item9}) follows from Lemma \ref{lem:equicontinuity} in Appendix \ref{sec:equicontinuous}. \\

 The argument leading to (\ref{item10}) is very similar to that in Appendix \ref{sec:boundary}.
 The Jacobi identity (\ref{Jacobiidentity}) is replaced by the differential inequality